-From beginners to advanced level writers, a day with Sue at her country retreat is a peaceful environment for practising writing, or working on existing projects.
-Sue, an experienced facilitator and writing teacher, guides morning exercises in a large-windowed room overlooking woods and water.
+From beginners to advanced level writers, a day with Sue at her country retreat is a peaceful environment for concentrating on new or existing projects.
+Sue, an experienced facilitator, and writing teacher, guides attendees on morning exercises in a large-windowed room overlooking woods and water.

 Blue Jays squabbled at the bird feeder, adding to the hum of a late summer afternoon.
 Cloistered in a gazebo-tent, perfectly appointed with a single table and chair, I dedicated a focused effort that often eludes me at home.
 The time was a gift.

 At a late-day gathering, participants shared their prose and poetry, uplifting on so many levels.
 A break-through on a difficult concept in my writing I’d avoided for a long time felt satisfying.
 This is an ongoing program with Sue Reynolds.
-I recommend to writers in the GTA to consider the high value of the boost they will enjoy from the experience.
+I recommend it as a boost to further your writing experience.